Art Block is a free space on Sceaux Gardens Estate for children and families to make things, be creative, and play.

 Art Block is run by the Art & Play Team who combine their knowledge and experiences in art practice, childcare and the local area to establish a welcoming and creative environment.

 Building on the gallery’s work with residents on local housing estates over the past decade, Open Plan explores the role of contemporary art in everyday life and continually aims to reflect and participate in the rich culture that exists within our community.

-Art Block is visually transformed by invited artists twice a year.
-For the inaugural commission, award-winning artist and designer Morag Myerscough has created, The Club Under My House, a bespoke installation inspired by workshops with local children to explore pattern making, poetry and 3D design.
-For the current commission artist Basim Magdy has created a new sport combining elements of ping-pong, pinball and pool for his commission at Art Block.
-PINGPINPOOLPONG, or How I Learned to Laugh at Failure, 2018, is a table-based game, featuring net pockets similar to those used in pool as well as interchangeable sculptural obstacles which spin when struck with the ball, making the game both difficult to play and subject to unpredictable results.
+Art Block is transformed by invited artists each year.
+For the inaugural commission, award-winning artist and designer Morag Myerscough created The Club Under My House, a bespoke installation inspired by workshops with local children to explore pattern making, poetry and 3D design.

 - Something & Son, Exercises in Freedom (2022)

 - Rumpus Room, Playing for the Future (2021)